sarthak-karki/WishList/README.md

 **To RUN**
 * Download the repo to your local machine
-* Open the solution file <WishList.sln> with Visual Studio
+* Open the solution file AspNetCoreWishList.sln with Visual Studio
 * Build Application
 * Press start button on Visual Studio